dudash/openshift-workshops/www/3.4/default/workshop-lab-replicationrecovery.md

 $ oc get pods
 {% endhighlight %}

-Notice that you now have 4 unique pods availble to inspect.
+Notice that you now have 3 unique pods available to inspect.
 If you want go ahead and inspect them you can see that each have their own IP address and logs (oc describe).

       </div>
     </div>